1945

 laboratory and executive transport."
 Please note: I have found another source that shows the

 NC 33604 was originally 42-108791.
-It is likely this particular source accidentally reversed the
+Likely this source accidentally reversed the numbers.

 F.A.A.
 Ownership Documentation of the TWA Lodestar

-TWA Lockheed Lodestar
+TWA Lockheed Lodestar NC33604 V.I.P.
+Flight

-the Roosevelt Administration at
+Distinguished Members of the Roosevelt Administration

 Washington National Airport